biggieliten/Hanging-man/README.md

 # hanging-man
+this project is made by : Luka, Bonnie, Filip the Team Diamond Rangers

 The final Verions 1.1 of the game ready to releas on Steam Releas Date is set for oktober 31.